CSS545/03-prototype-barteringbooks/README.md

 # Team: Sheng Wang, Karan Bhatt

 This is an updated version of the final project.
-Recommand  typing **npm i**, **expo start** and scanning the QR code using the expo app on a cellphone to use.
+Recommend typing **npm i**, **expo start** and scanning the QR code using the expo app on a cellphone to use.

 Users will be able to choose the used book they want to donate or sell at a lower price from the category, set up the name of the book, price, provide a brief description, and upload images.